 To get a better understanding of The Bakersfield Discovery Shop and how they provide a service to their community, we interviewed Bakersfield Discovery Shop’s High Volume Manager Traci VanBurkleo.

 Through retail merchandising of “high-quality, gently used, donated merchandise”, the Discovery Shops are one resource the American Cancer Society utilizes to help support their fight against cancer.
-These facilities have been operating for more than 50 years, spread across multiple states, providing clothing, jewelry, and household items at an affordable rate.
-There are many benefits to becoming a Discovery Shop volunteer, such as staying connected with your community, building relationships, and assisting in raising funds for cancer research and patient services.
+These facilities have been operating for more than 50 years.
+Discovery Shops are spread across multiple states, providing clothing, jewelry, and household items at an affordable rate.
+There are many benefits to becoming a Discovery Shop volunteer.
+People can stay connected with their community, build relationships, and assist in raising funds for cancer research and patient services.
 The Bakersfield Discovery Shop is one local destination for a community to seek help when they need support throughout their cancer journey.

 Fighting the Fight with Transition2Work

 ReEmployAbility’s Transition2Work program has helped thousands of nonprofits within our network, and Bakersfield Discovery Shop is no exception.
-October is a very busy season for advocates fighting against breast cancer, and organizations like the American Cancer Society can use all the help it can get.
-The ReEmployAbility team uses experienced placement strategies to ensure injured workers who participate in the Transition2Work program are assigned to nonprofits that can accommodate their light-duty needs in order to make a positive impact on the community during their recovery.
-Traci proves this by stating, “The individuals joining us from the Transition2Work Program not only provide our Bakersfield Discovery Shop with the needed support to operate our business, they become part of our community family.”
+October is a hectic season for advocates fighting against breast cancer.
+Organizations like the American Cancer Society can use all the help they can get.
+The ReEmployAbility team uses experienced placement strategies to ensure injured workers who participate in the Transition2Work program are assigned to nonprofits that can accommodate their light-duty needs.
+This is essential, as they work to positively impact the community during their recovery.
+Traci proves this by stating, “The individuals joining us from the Transition2Work Program not only provide our Bakersfield Discovery Shop with the needed support to operate our business, but they also become part of our community family.”

 Traci shares her perspective on the benefits of the Transition2Work program by stating, “My favorite is during someone’s time at the Discovery Shop, I have seen them get touched by the mission by those impacted by cancer.
 After having the opportunity to understand the value of a Discovery Shop – workers give us the biggest value when they help us spread the word and become advocates of our mission by sharing the many ways the community can support the Discovery Shop – donate, volunteer, and shop!”

-Many participants may have never heard about the organization prior to their assignment, but we continue to hear positive stories of team work and comradery.
-Bakersfield Discovery Shop finds great value in hosting Transition2Work participants, and have much success providing a flexible work environment during an injured worker’s recovery.
-Workers are able to feel productive and provide value until they can return to their full-time work duties at their place of employment.
-The Discovery Shop gives workers, “the opportunity to be part of a team where they are valued”, and through first-hand experiences, are able to make positive impacts on the communities they live in.
+Many participants may have never heard about the organization before their assignment.
+We continue to hear positive stories of teamwork and comradery.
+Bakersfield Discovery Shop finds great value in hosting Transition2Work participants.
+There is much success in providing a flexible work environment during an injured worker’s recovery.
+Workers can feel productive and provide value until they can return to their full-time work duties at their place of employment.
+The Discovery Shop gives workers, “the opportunity to be part of a team where they are valued”.
+Through first-hand experiences, they can make positive impacts on the communities they live in.

 Discover Your Shop

-Discovery Shop is a community run boutique of curated donated treasures that fund the means to improve and save lives.
+Discovery Shop is a community-run boutique of curated donated treasures that fund the means to improve and save lives.
 You can support the American Cancer Society’s mission by joining their volunteer team or making a donation.
-The volunteers that help run the Discovery Shops allow the nonprofit to keep their overhead costs low so more money can go towards their mission.
-Someone’s unwanted item can be another’s treasure, and volunteers work hard to ensure donations have a chance at a “second life”.
+The volunteers who help run the Discovery Shops allow the nonprofit to keep their overhead costs low.
+This results in more money going towards their mission.
+Someone’s unwanted item can be another’s treasure!
+Volunteers work hard to ensure donations have a chance at a “second life”.

-ReEmployAbility joins the Bakersfield Discovery Shop in spreading the word about the many Discovery Shops that provide a great service to those affected by cancer.
-We urge readers to locate your nearest Discover Shop, and to show your support by shopping, donating, and volunteering at a location near you.
+ReEmployAbility joins the Bakersfield Discovery Shop in spreading the word.
+Many Discovery Shops provide a great service to those affected by cancer.
+We urge readers to locate your nearest Discover Shop.
+Show your support by shopping, donating, and volunteering at a location near you.

 The best way to stay up to date on Bakersfield Discovery Shop is to follow them on Facebook and Instagram.
 Visit their location at 5420 California Ave.
-Bakersfield, CA, where you can enjoy the location’s special themed merchandise events every Wednesday, with new merchandise added to their inventory every day.
+Bakersfield, CA. You can enjoy the location’s special themed merchandise events every Wednesday.
+Enjoy new merchandise added to their inventory every day.